Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 I think one of the coolest features is the onboard camera.
 While a dedicated camera certainly would take better quality photos, such as a DSLR, it’s not always easy or convenient to carry a camera while hiking.

 Having a camera on the Montana 680t means you can take a quick geo-tagged photo or some scenery and wildlife pics on the fly.
-I think this is the best handheld gps for geocaching.
+I think this is the best geocaching GPS.
+Similar in functionality but cheaper is the Garmin Oregon.

-This low-resolution screen, button interfaced GPS unit is waterproof, accurate, durable, and reliable.
+This low-resolution screen, button interfaced GPS unit (glonass satellite capability) is waterproof, accurate, durable, and reliable.
 There’s few better qualities in a hiking GPS than those!

-Choose from several different models with preloaded maps in either the US or Canada.
+Choose from several different models with preloaded maps in either the US or Canada, there is also microsd card slot add add as many maps as you want.
 There’s even a model with an integrated camera, though it’ll cost you a bit more.

 While the 2.6” 160×240 pixel display won’t win awards for clarity or contrast, it’s extremely battery efficient.
 They’ve even kept the GPSMAP upgraded and it now features the industry standard 3-axis compass and wireless Bluetooth and ANT connectivity.